L3viathan/OIL/README.md

 - `implode` (13): Implode a string: Advance the head thrice, reading the next three values (A, B, C), and put the cell sequence that starts at cell A and is B cells long into cell C.
+- `call` (14): Call an external OIL script: Advance the head, read in the file name (relative to the working directory).
+Advance the head again, read in the starting location of that script to write to.
+Advance the head again, read in the starting location of that script to read from.
+Then, a subinterpreter is started with that script.
+Anytime it would print something, it instead writes it to the main interpreter's writing location (advancing automatically).
+  Anytime it would expect user input, it instead reads it from the next cell in the reading location.
+Effectively, this acts as a way to define something like functions.